storm-enroute/storm-enroute.github.io/coroutines/docs/faq.md

 is the best place to learn all about Scala Coroutines.

+### I don't want to read this guide of yours.
+Can you show me how this works?

+Sure

+But, you should really consider reading [The Guide](/coroutines/docs).

 ### What is the concurrency model behind Scala Coroutines?

 Short answer: there is no concurrency model whatsoever.